Pastifício Selmi: Expansion

 In 1956, Selmi became an anonymous partnership.

 In 2005, after the death of his father, Ricardo Selmi, assumed the presidency of the company.

 In 2009, Selmi initiated their biscuit and olive oil production.
 In 2011, Selmi invested R$ 5 million in the marketing campaign for the new segment.

 In 2011, Selmi opened a factory in Ipojuca.

 In 2012, Selmi pasta price rose between 21% and 25% due several factors, including hail rain in Paraná, decrease of sales, the Dollar price when compared to Real and the economic crisis in Argentina.

 In 2020, Selmi profit fell in 35%.
 In the same year, the company launched two portals for recipes and a virtual assistance to connect the e-commerce and retailers.

 In 2021, Selmi invested in the robotization of their factory and the expansion of their industrial park.

 In 2022, Selmi was the second biggest pasta producer from Brazil, behind M. Dias Branco.
 Because of the Russian invasion of Ukraine, their prices rose due low stocks of wheat.
 In the same year, Selmi started a revenue capitation with a public offer from Agribusiness Receivables Certificates (CRA) aiming for R$ 200 million in six years.

 In 2023, Selmi started the operations of their windmill and distribution center in Rolândia.
 Barbosa Neto (PDT), the mayor of Londrina, was against the construction of the windmill to avoid the company's exit from the city.

 In 2024, Selmi amplified their biscuit production in more than 40%.

 Exportations

 Selmi began selling their products abroad in 2005, but in 2007 their exportations became constant.

-In 2009, Selmi closed a partnership during Gulfood on Dubai and started selling their products in countries from the Gulf, such as United Arab Emirates, Saudi Arabia, Iraq, Bahrain, Qatar, Oman, Kuwait and Jordan.
+In 2009, Selmi closed a partnership during Gulfood in Dubai and started selling their products in countries from the Gulf, such as United Arab Emirates, Saudi Arabia, Iraq, Bahrain, Qatar, Oman, Kuwait and Jordan.

 In 2011, Selmi closed a contract with Publix and Winn-Dixie to sell their products in the United States.

 In 2023, Selmi operated in 40 countries, including Portugal, Paraguay, Venezuela, Cuba and Angola.